America's Ace of Aces

-While walking down the street one afternoon, Rickenbacher deliberately baited his tail into close proximity, then ducked into an alley.
+While walking down the street one afternoon, Rickenbacker deliberately baited his tail into close proximity, then ducked into an alley.
 The agent followed, too close on Eddie's heels to duck with the German spy stopped suddenly and turned on him.
 "When is your government going to learn that I'm not the Crown Prince of Germany?"
-Rickenbacher demanded.
+Rickenbacker demanded.

 "I was just going to tell you," the agent responded, "my government is now satisfied that you are all right.
 Thank you for the ocean voyage and the wonderful trip across your continent."
 And with that, the agent bowed and faded in the distance.